zshannon/ZCSHandedness/README.md

 Apps can be made better if you can make a prediction about which hand in holding the device.

+This is basically a toy at the moment.
+It's functional, but highly unsophisticated.
+Seeking pull requests.

 ## Add to your Podfile

 `pod 'ZCSHandedness', '~> 0.0.1'`